Families are Embraced

 - Creating and maintaining a safe and orderly school environment

-The team is composed of the principal, two parent respresentatives, two non-teaching staff members, and teachers.
+The team is composed of the principal, two parent representatives, two non-teaching staff members, and teachers.
 ILT meets twice a month and as needed.

 We are always looking for volunteers to work with our students.
 Depending on your interests, skills and availability, we could use your help in tutoring, classrooms, lunchroom, during arrival and departure times, in the office, and/or chaperoning on field trips.
 Areas where we are most in need of volunteers are reading and math tutoring during the school day.
 All materials and training will be provided.